zdu-strong/transparent-republic/foundational-charter/Public Currency Freedom Charter.md

 Chapter: Lumen - A Free Currency Exchange System

+Lumen is the decentralized, trust-backed currency exchange system created by Transparent Republic.
+It enables seamless, permissionless conversion between supported currencies — without fees, borders, or discrimination.

+💬 "Lumen doesn't belong to a bank.
+It belongs to humanity."

 To uphold global economic liberty and cross-border cooperation, the Transparent Republic hereby establishes a structured and publicly accountable Free Currency Exchange System, supported and supervised by the state.
 This system is grounded in dynamic public participation, responsible financial logic, and complete transparency.

 System Overview